7wei/shareuhack/_posts/how-to-get-best-price-on-udemy-courses/index.en-GB.md

 [Udemy Pro](https://tinyurl.com/yhgfsrwr) is designed to focus on package learning and assist students to pass IT-related certifications.
 All content can be accessed at any time during the subscription period, and there is a 7-day free trial, It is recommended to first go to the [Udemy Pro](https://tinyurl.com/yhgfsrwr) page to see which courses are fortunate to watch, arrange the further study plan, and complete the most courses in the shortest subscription time!

-### 7. Ask the company to subsidise
+### 7. Ask the company to subsidize

-Ask if the company has a programme to subsidise learning, or if the company participates in the [Udemy Business](https://tinyurl.com/ygzsqe9j) programme.
+Ask if the company has a program to subsidize learning, or if the company participates in the [Udemy Business](https://tinyurl.com/ygzsqe9j) program.
 There is always a chance!

 ### 8. Hunting for coupon